 Experience

-- Atlantic Richfield as lead national counsel defending against claims brought by government entities and individual plaintiffs around the country alleging injuries arising from lead paint on residential walls, including as co-trial counsel in successfully defeating public nuisance claims brought by California prosecutors seeking a $1.1 billion fund to abate all residential properties that contain lead paint.
+- Atlantic Richfield as lead national counsel defending against claims brought by government entities and individual plaintiffs around the country alleging injuries arising from lead paint on residential walls, including as co-trial counsel in successfully defeating public nuisance claims brought by California prosecutors seeking a US$1.1 billion fund to abate all residential properties that contain lead paint.

 - Dunkin' in class actions alleging false and misleading advertising regarding content of donuts and other products.